-Hydronics refers to the use of water as a heat transfer medium in heating and cooling systems.
-Heating water can be an energy intensive and expensive process.
-But not so when you utilise solar thermal energy provide free by the sun!
+Solar Hydronics uses water as a heat transfer medium in heating and cooling systems.
+Heating water can be an energy-intensive and expensive process.
+But not so when you utilise solar thermal energy the sun provides!

 Briefly, here’s how a solar thermal system works: